The task of getting the value of the DKIM records for a specific domain name…

 The process that is implemented when using the DKIM standard to verify the identity of the sender is more complicated.

-The question of using versus not using mail authentication mechanism
+The question of using vs. not using mail authentication mechanism

 When the most important question that each organization should ask himself is the very basic question of- what’s in it for me?